ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesFilesApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.FilesFilesApi();
+let apiInstance = new Api.FilesFilesApi();
 let folderId = 9846; // Number | The folder ID for the file creation. let opts = {
-  'createFileJsonElement': new DocspaceApiJavascript.CreateFileJsonElement() // CreateFileJsonElement | The parameters for creating a file.
+  'createFileJsonElement': new Api.CreateFileJsonElement() // CreateFileJsonElement | The parameters for creating a file.
 };
 apiInstance.createFile(folderId, opts, (error, data, response) => {
   if (error) {